scrabbletank/farhome-rules/monstroustreasure.md

 ***Sickle.*** *Melee Attack:* 4 AP, 1/1/3/0/0</br>On hit deals 1/0 in slashing damage.
 If the creature is Feared they gain the effects of _Curse of Misfortune_ for 1 day.

-***Terror*** *Maneuver, Range 3, Special:* 7 AP, 0/1/4/0/0</br>Targeting a creature that can see the Scarecrow, they make a Willpower save.
+***Terror*** *Special, Maneuver:* 7 AP, Range 3, 0/1/4/0/0</br>Targeting a creature that can see the Scarecrow, they make a Willpower save.
 On fail they gain Fear for 1 minute with the scarecrow as the source.

 #### Enchanted Armor
  | | | | |